 Car tech is off to a great year, as demonstrated by the abundance of new car tech displayed at CES 2015.
-While there may be some aces in the sleeves of the manufacturers, we already have a pretty good picture of the tech that will rock in 2015.
+While there may be some aces in the sleeves of the manufacturers, we already have a pretty good picture of the tech that will rock.
 Here are the top 10 car techs to look forward to this year.

 1. Electric Vehicles